 The Magic of a Turkey Brine

-At the end of the meeting, we all got to taste a freshly roasted turkey that the instructor had marinated in a turkey brine the day before and roasted up right before the meeting.
+At the end of the Thanksgiving Tips meeting, we all got to taste a freshly roasted turkey that the instructor had marinated in a turkey brine the day before and roasted up that day.

 It was as though the Foodie angels started the Hallelujah chorus right there in my mouth!
-Never in my life had I ever had a turkey where even the white meat was well flavored and juicy moist!
+Never in my life had I ever tasted a turkey where even the white meat was savory and juicy!

 I’m talking juices bursting in your mouth and running down your fingers ya’ll!